NOC-MSM/SEAsia/recipes/docs/source/install_nrct.rst

 .. note : 6 Nov.
 Following git clone you might want to do:
     git fetch
     git checkout Generalise-tide-input
-  to get the FES-tides branch
+  to get the FES-tides enabled branch

   You have to manually set the TPXO or FES data source in Python/pynemo/tide/nemo_bdy_tide3.py